 - Your IP Can Be Exposed

-As we have stated above, there are two major options when it comes to gaining the benefits of anonymity, privacy, freedom from any restriction and security that you want online.
-The first option has to do with an online VPN service provider and the second one involves the use of a Proxy server.
-After having outlined both the advantages and the disadvantages of these two options, it is high time we summed them up and went ahead with the ultimate comparison of VPNs vs Proxies.
+What is The Difference Between a Proxy And a VPNAs we have stated above, there are two major options when it comes to gaining the benefits of anonymity, privacy, freedom from any restriction and security that you want for your internet connection.
+The first option has to do with an online Virtual Private Network service provider and the second one involves the use of a Proxy server.
+After having outlined both the advantages and the disadvantages of VPN and a proxy service, it is high time we summed them up and went ahead with the ultimate comparison of VPNs vs Proxies irrespective of operating system.

 First of all, there is the matter of security that should be a priority.
 When it comes to the VPN use, there are different protocols for encryption that allow the data to be perfectly secured.
 In the case of Proxy service though there is no such thing involved.